djbowen95/Signature-Password-Generator/README.md

 Once the prompts have been answered, the generated password should appear in the empty field.
 Click 'generate' below to generate a new password / start the process over again.

+## Further Development
+These are some simple ideas I have for further development:
+ - Redesign the page using a CSS framework, probably Bulma
+ - Rather than prompts, use either modals or changing / reactive fields / boxes
+ - Animate - so each time a password is generated a card 'flips'
+ - Use React so that password length, etc can be stored in state
+ - Use a smart / formal design, using blacks + greys, and maybe blues, to indicate trustworthiness
+ - Bring in a font rather than the default Bulma font
+ - "Learn more" page that teaches about cyber security basic principles, ie. a password manager, that password/security checking website, following leaks + changing passwords
+ - Option to save passwords (?)
+ - Copy to clipboard button
+ - "Rate my password" webpage (completely different program)

 ## Questions
 If you have any questions about this project, please contact me at:
 Email: djbowen95@gmail.com